 Script Studio Cons

-#1 The biggest red flag is the inability to save the content as different versions in the same file.
+#1 The biggest red flag with this apps and software is the inability to save the content as different versions in the same file.
 You have to store each version as a separate project which is painfully annoying.

 #3.
 Script Studio works only with Mac and Windows machines.
 And that too, you can’t install the app in more than two computers at a time.
 Also, it has nothing to offer to phone users.

 Script Studio comes with a one-off price tag that is $199.95 for both Mac and Windows variants.
 You also get to test the app for 30 days for free before making the purchase decision.